About the Antelope Club

 The Club was officially chartered in June of 1956 as the Indiana Chapter of the Wyoming Antelope Club, although the founders had been informally meeting since 1947.
 The Club has been making its home at its current location at 615 North Delaware Street since April of 1964.

 Membership in the Antelope Club is open to anyone 21 years of age or older regardless of gender, ethnicity, nationality, political affiliation, or religious beliefs.
-Dues are $150 a year and membership applications require the signatures of two existing members.
+Dues are $200 a year and membership applications require the signatures of two existing members plus an application fee.

 The Club offers members a full service bar and kitchen providing lunch and dinner 6 days a week (plus Sundays when the Colts play) and brunch on Saturdays.
 Check out the DINING portion of this website to see a comprehensive food and drink menu including many regular daily specials.